gitStanda/babis/README.md

 - Saving JSONs locally instead of list of parsed ResultData or some kind of database (maybe sqlite)? - This results in app having to parse every time it is run (even though it's fast).

 # My TODO:
+- all TODOS in code
+- when opened for the first time with internet connection download Data
 - validate user input
 - Logo aplikace
 - Oznacit veci z Ruska